Mac-Ho-Do-Khang/CVForge/README.md

 ## Deployment 🌐

-The project was developed locally using **XAMPP** and can be deployed online for broader accessibility.
+The project was developed locally using **XAMPP** and can is deployed online for broader accessibility at [CVForge on InfinityFree](http://cvforge.ct.ws/)

 ## Screenshots 📸